 Our integrated core curriculum is unique in how it ties together the pieces of a business school education into a meaningful whole.
 Built around a series of stakeholder perspectives, courses traverse traditional business functions to explore the distinct points of view of multiple stakeholders across private and public realms.
-Core courses include: Customer, Competitor, Innovator, Employee, Investor, and State & Society.
+Core courses include: Customer, Competitor, Innovator, Workforce, Investor, and State & Society.

 Orientation To Management